 One of the most asked questions for new cyclists is; How much should I spend on a bike?
-It it will be a topic of conversation in the cycling world for ever.
-The reason is that everyone has their own opinion, and thats a good thing as long as it’s a healthy opinion.
-Some advise that you should spend as much as you can afford, others ask the question of what are you going too be using your bike for first.
-So Shokbox will take you through the basics of whats needed to start cycling.
+It will be a topic of conversation in the cycling world forever.
+The reason is that everyone has their own opinion, and that’s a good thing as long as it’s a healthy opinion.
+Some advise that you should spend as much as you can afford, others ask the question of what you are going to be using your bike for first.
+So Shokbox will take you through the basics of what’s needed to start cycling.

 What Will You Be Using Your Cycle For

-This has to be the first question before deciding how much to spend on a cycle its what are you going to be using it for.
-Different bikes have different price points so it can make a big difference win the cost of your push bike.
-Is it just for the commute to work and to help loose weight cycling along with saving money.
-If it is this decision perhaps you could justify spending a little extra because of the money you will be saving.
+This has to be the first question before deciding how much to spend on a cycle.
+It’s what you are going to be using it for.
+Different bikes have different price points, so it can make a big difference in the cost of your push bike.
+Is it just for the commute to work and to help lose weight cycling along with saving money?
+If it is this decision, you could justify spending a little extra because of the money you will be saving.
 Is it just for the occasional ride to help you get a bit fitter, don’t fall into this trap because it’s unbelievable how many people ride a bike once and ride it again.

-Buy a bike is a commitment so don’t buy a bike on a fancy or a whim.
-Are you considering joining a cycle club and increasing your fitness level.
-What about cycling in European destinations or biking in the Balkans.
-Of course you will need a bike box to safety transport your bike on a plane.
-To help you decide how much you will spend on a bike here its a small list on the types of bikes and what they are used for.
-In theory some of the bikes lend themselves for the commute to work and then also adventure at weekends.
+Buying a bike is a commitment, so don’t buy a bike on a fancy or a whim.
+Are you considering joining a cycling club and increasing your fitness level?
+To help you decide how much you will spend on a bike, here is a small list of the types of bikes and what they are used for.
+In theory, some bikes lend themselves to commuting to work and adventure at weekends.

 A Quick Guide to the Different Types of Bikes:

-Road Bikes Lightweight, efficient bikes with drop handlebars and narrow tires for recreational riding on pavement.
-Styles include race, endurance and could be used for the commute to work.
+Road Bikes: Lightweight, efficient bikes with drop handlebars and narrow tires for recreational riding on pavement.
+Styles include race, endurance and could be used to commute to work.

-Mountain Bikes Rugged machines with flat handlebars and wide, knobby tires for riding narrow dirt trails.
+Mountain Bikes: are rugged machines with flat handlebars and wide, knobby tires for riding narrow dirt trails.
 Styles include hardtail, full-suspension cross country, full-suspension trail, and full-suspension enduro.
-Very noisy when rides on roads due to the wobbly tyres.
+Very noisy when riding on roads due to the wobbly tyres.

-Utility Bikes Bikes designed for utility, such as commuting or errands.
+Utility Bikes: are designed for utility, such as commuting or errands.
 Styles include commuter, fixie, mid-tail, and cargo.

-E-Bikes Electronic bicycles can be bikes from almost any of the other categories here, designed with a small, lightweight electric motor to assist the rider.
+E-Bikes: Electronic bicycles can be bikes from almost any other category, designed with a small, lightweight electric motor to assist the rider.
 Styles include commuter, cargo, mountain, and road.
-These would be great for the longer commute to work, however the starting price for a good one can be high
+These would be great for the longer commute to work.
+However, the starting price for a good one can be high.

-Fat Bikes – These head-turning bikes feature 3.8-inch wide or wider tires for flotation and traction often for sand, snow, or trail.
+Fat Bikes: These head-turning bikes feature 3.8-inch wide or broader tires for flotation and traction, often for sand, snow, or trail.
 Styles include mountain and cruiser.

 Where Should You Spend Your Money Buying a Push Bike

-Again it depends but for arguments sake you are going to take cycling journey seriously so you want to invest in a cycle at right place.
-So firstly do not buy a bike online, you need to feel if the bike is the right fit and feel for you.
-Also don’t make the mistake of trying a bike at the local store then buy online, imagine if something goes wrong with it and you take it to that store.
-He isn’t going to be a happy Chappy and I cant image he would put his heart and soul into the repair.
-Don’t get one from those multi-national stores that sell car parts as well.
+Again it depends, but for argument’s sake, you are going to take the cycling journey seriously, so you want to invest in a cycle at the right place.
+So firstly, do not buy a bike online.
+You need to feel if the bike is the right fit and feel for you.
+Also, please don’t make the mistake of trying a bike at the local store and then buying it online.
+Imagine if something goes wrong with it, and you take it to that store.
+The store owner isn’t going to be a happy Chappy, and I can’t imagine he would put his heart and soul into the repair.
+Don’t get one from multi-national stores that also sell car parts.
 You might be lucky and have a passionate cyclist building your bike.
-However multi-national, probably on around average wage, these places make money from selling lots of bikes.
+However, multi-national, probably on around average wage, these places make money from selling lots of bikes.

 Spend Money At Independent Bike Shops

-I would recommend the smaller independent cycling shop where they know exactly what they are talking about.
+I recommend the smaller independent cycling shop where they know exactly what they are talking about.
 Independent shops don’t really open up with just making money in their mind.
-They open shops because they have a passion for cycling and just happen to make money as well.
+They open shops because they have a passion for cycling and happen to make money as well.
 Try several shops, engage with staff ask them how much you should be spending on a push bike.
-Ideally set your budget to include the accessories as well, no point in leaving the shop with the bike and no helmet or pump etc.
+Ideally, set your budget to include the accessories as well; no point in leaving the shop with the bike and no helmet or pump etc.

-Remember I said investing in cycling is a commitment so think it through first.
-If you go to a good cycle shop you should be able to ride the bike as well.
+Remember, I said investing in cycling is a commitment, so think it through first.
+If you go to a good cycling shop, you should also be able to ride a bike.
 Some of the larger stores have schemes where you try out the bike for longer.
 Some of the London councils have also got schemes running.
 Peddle My Wheels.
-Do NOT ever buy a bike without riding it first!
+Only buy a bike after riding it first!

 Is A Thousand Pounds Enough To Buy A Bike & Accessories

-You may think that this is quite a large budget if you are new to cycling, however there are bikes out there that cost over 10k.
-So let’s start to break down what you actually need to start cycling at a good serious level.
-This is ideally what you need to buy before you consider the bike.
-If you are looking at seriously taking up cycling as a hobby then the is a realistic budget to purchase everything you need to start cycling safely.
+If you are new to cycling, you may think this is quite a large budget.
+However, there are bikes out there that cost over 10k.
+So let’s break down what you need to start cycling at excellent levels.
+This is the minimum you need to buy before considering the bike.
+If you consider seriously taking up cycling as a hobby, there is a realistic budget to purchase everything you need to start cycling safely.

 The Beginners Cycle Clothing

-The first item on the list has to be a helmet for obvious safety reasons, it can be a tough place out there just you on your bike.
-You want to be aiming to spend around £50 on a reasonable helmet and there is no point n buying cheap if it offers no protection.
-Its your head, your brain and you don’t get another one so protect it, this is one place you do not want to cut costs on your personal protection.
+The first item on the list has to be a helmet for obvious safety reasons; it can be a tough place out there, just you on your bike.
+You want to spend around £50 on a reasonable helmet, and there is no point n buying cheap if it offers no protection.
+It’s your head, your brain, and you don’t get another one, so protect it; this is one place you do not want to cut costs on your protection.

-The next piece of kit you will be wanting is a Cycling top, you don’t want to be riding around in some regular T-shirt that gets you all sweaty.
-You need breathable materials for when you are cycling so the sweat doesn’t build up and make you small real bad.
-You can get a good cycling top from between £20 up to £50 which isn’t to bad, however the down side is you are planning to keep cycling during winter.
-Believe me there is a vast difference from cycling on a nice summers day to a cold water morning, if you are looking at thermal cycling tops then the starting point is around £50.
-Of Course these can go way up in value depending on the properties of the top and extras like zip covers.
+The next piece of kit you will want is a Cycling top; you don’t want to be riding around in some regular T-shirt that gets you all sweaty.
+You need breathable materials for cycling so the sweat doesn’t build up and makes you smell terrible.
+You can get a good cycling top from between £20 to £50, which isn’t too bad.
+However, the downside is you are planning to keep cycling during winter.
+There is a vast difference between cycling on a lovely summer’s day and a cold water morning; if you are looking at thermal cycling tops, the starting point is around £50.
+Of course, these can go way up in value depending on the properties of the top and extras like zip covers.

 The Bottom Half

-Cycling shorts are a must because you do need that extra padding on the bum, its helps keep you in the saddle for longer without pain.
-You can get a reasonable pair of cycling shorts for around £30 which isn’t to bad.
-Again if you are pounding those roads in the winter months it is going to need something to keep you warm.
-Probably the best option is bib shorts so it keeps your back nice and cosy, these start around the £60 mark and upwards.
+Cycling shorts are a must because you need extra padding on the bum.
+It helps keep you in the saddle for longer without pain.
+You can get a reasonable pair of cycling shorts for around £30, which isn’t too bad.
+Again if you are pounding those roads in the winter months, you will need something to keep you warm.
+The best option is bib shorts, which keep your back nice and cosy; these start around the £60 mark and upwards.

-Cycling shoes, do you or don’t you, that is the question.
-This decision also effects what type of pedals you will have on your bicycle, basically there are 2 types, click in or slide in.
-You don’t really just want a basic pedal and trainers as you will lose so much power.
-The good news is you can get some pretty good shoes for around the £30 Mark.
-Socks, yes I did say socks, wearing the correct ones can either keep them warm or cool, depending on what you want.
+Cycling shoes, do you or don’t you?
+That is the question.
+This decision also affects what type of pedals you will have on your bicycle.
+There are two types, click in or slide in.
+You don’t just want a basic pedal and trainers, as you will lose so much power.
+The good news is you can get some pretty good shoes for around the £30 mark.
+Socks, yes, I did say socks; wearing the correct ones can keep them warm or cool, depending on your preference.
 Just a tenner should sort you out in this little dilemma.